mevdschee/php-crud-ui/README.md

 ## Requirements

-  - PHP 7.0 or higher with Curl enabled
+  - PHP 7.0 or higher with PDO drivers for MySQL, PgSQL or SqlSrv enabled
-  - An URL of PHP-CRUD-API v2

 ## Installation